wethod/learning-center-source/content/finance/index.md

 ## Clients

-In this section you can see all your contacts, divided into contacts and companies.
+In this section you can see all your clients, divided into contacts and companies.

 {{< img-center src="/uploads/2019/11/29/clients.gif" >}}

 **To add a Contact**:

-1. Go to “People” section, on the top right corner
+1. Go to “Contact” section, on the top right corner
 2. Click the "**Add**" button
 3. Fill in all the required fields
 4. Click on the "**save**" button